Skip to main content

 Before choosing a configuration, understand what can and cannot be shared:

-• GPUs are managed exclusively by Slurm.
+• Slurm manages GPUs exclusively.
 The SUNK Pod Scheduler converts Pod nvidia.com/gpu requests into Slurm GRES allocations (for example, gres:gpu:h100:4).
 Slurm assigns specific GPU indices to each job, so no two jobs receive the same physical GPU.
 Two SUNK-scheduled Pods from the same Slurm user can share a Node and use different GPUs with exclusive: "user".

 • CPU and memory can be shared between Kubernetes Pods and Slurm jobs, as long as the slurmd container resource requests are lowered.
 See Lower slurmd resource requests.

 • Pods must not use Guaranteed QoS with CPU resources.
-When CPU requests equals limits, this triggers static CPU allocation, which pins CPU cores for Kubernetes and causes resource contention in Slurm.
-This ultimately causes Slurm nodes to drain.
+When CPU requests equal limits, this triggers static CPU allocation, which pins CPU cores for Kubernetes and causes resource contention in Slurm.
+This causes Slurm nodes to drain.

 • A Node can host both GPU and CPU-only workloads.
 For example, a Slurm job using all GPUs can coexist with a SUNK-scheduled CPU-only Pod, as long as CPU and memory are available.

 Slurm has no visibility into Pods scheduled through the standard Kubernetes scheduler.
-Running non-DaemonSet Pods on Slurm Nodes without the SUNK Pod Scheduler causes GPU allocation conflicts and resource contention.
+If you run non-DaemonSet Pods on Slurm Nodes without the SUNK Pod Scheduler, you cause GPU allocation conflicts and resource contention.

 Common scenarios